Osoro254Alex/Capstone3-World-Countries-/README.md

 # 📖 Capstone3-World-Countries- <a name="about-project"></a>

->This React capstone project is about building a mobile web application to check a list of metrics  that you will create making use of React and Redux.,
+>This React capstone project is about building a mobile web application to check a list of metrics  that you will create making use of React and Redux.

->This is a simple React Web Application developed to display a list of countries and their details fetched from an API. the project makes use of key Reac features such as Redux, Thunk and Loggers.,
+>This is a simple React Web Application developed to display a list of countries and their details fetched from an API. the project makes use of key Reac features such as Redux, Thunk and Loggers.

 >**[World-Countries ]** is a simple project based on data from the globe.
 An API populates data about countries in a specific regioned and data is rendered through react functions.

 ## 🛠 Built With <a name="built-with"></a>